NewcastleRSE/sweet-project-website/pages/sections/takingpart.md

 ### As a Health Care Professional...

-To contact the SWEET research team for general queries about SWEET or taking part, you can contact the team on:  [SWEET@warwick.ac.uk](mailto:SWEET@warwick.ac.uk).
+To contact the SWEET research team for general queries about SWEET or taking part, you can contact the team on:  [SWEET@warwick.ac.uk ](mailto:SWEET@warwick.ac.uk)